Hamster cage: Plastic tank cages

 Plastic tank cages range from simple boxes to elaborately designed structures with tubes, tunnels, and separate rooms to encourage exploration.
 Many plastic tank cages are designed to be expanded with additional modules that connect to the main pen with clamps or tunnels.
 These modules are generally sold separately.

 Due to the design of plastic cages, hamsters may be able to gnaw on parts of the interior.
 Pens are not designed to be chewed, however, if a cage is large enough, and if a hamster has other things to gnaw, then most hamsters will not chew on the cage.
 Syrian hamsters are more likely to chew small tubes and cages that are designed for smaller hamsters.

 Most plastic cages are too small for hamsters, causing them to become bored and display unwanted behaviors, such as obsessive bar-chewing, repetitive climbing, aggression, or attempting escape.
 Smaller modules may have poor ventilation, increasing the risk of respiratory disease for the hamster.

+Bin setups

+Bin setups for hamsters are niche and one of the cheapest setup options, providing space and customization for hamsters.
+These setups are usually made from large plastic storage bins.

+A key advantages of bin setups is their affordability, as they can often be assembled using readily available materials at a fraction of the cost of traditional setups.
+Also, bin setups offer better ventilation compared to glass enclosures, promoting better air circulation and lowering the risk of respiratory issues for hamsters.

+Another benefit of bin setups is their flexibility, allowing for hamster owners to personalize their habitat with various decor and enrichment features to stimulate the hamster's natural behaviors and provide stimulation for such hamsters.
+Despite their basic setups, bin setups can provide a comfortable and enriching living space for hamsters when properly constructed and maintained.